rsingh-enc/demo-app/README.md

 -   **Sass**: Used to create preprocessed CSS.
 -   **Axios**: Used to make API calls, similar to `fetch`.
 -   **Vite**: Used to compile the React.js application and optimize the chunks.
+-   **React Testing Library**: Used to write unit tests for React components.

 ### Folder and File Descriptions